 What causes cataracts?
 Well, aging is the most common cause for developing a cataract.
 Around age 40, normal proteins in the lens start to break down.
 This can cause the lens to get cloudy.
 Usually, people over age 60 start to have some clouding of their lenses.
 However, vision problems may not occur until years later.

 The only way you can remove a cataract is with surgery.
 During cataract surgery, the cloudy natural lens is removed and replaced with a clear artificial lens called an intraocular lens (IOL).
 While this may sound invasive, usually cataract surgery is relatively low risk and highly effective.
 However, as with most medical procedures, there are risks and complications.
 Cataracts are not usually a life-threatening or emergency situation, and your physician can help you determine when/if you need surgery to help improve your vision.
 Most often cataract surgery is not deemed medically necessary unless the cataracts are interfering with your vision in a noticeable manner.
 Usually, if both eyes need correction, the surgeries will be completed with 4-8 weeks in between.

-How does Medicare Cover Cataract Surgery?
+How Much does Medicare Cover for Cataract Surgery?

 - Removal of the cataract

 - Basic lens implants

 - One set of prescription eyeglasses or one set of contact lenses after the surgery